mcdexio/documents/en/internal-tp.md

 | Emergency        | *         |      |         |        | ✔ if not TP.paused |
 | GlobalSettled    | *         |      |         | ✔     | ✔ if not TP.paused |

-There is another dangerous case that can be equivalent to Stopped status: if the TP was liquidated, so that TP.totalSupply != Perpetual.MarginAccount(TP).PositionSize.
+There is another dangerous case that can be equivalent to Stopped status: if the TP was liquidated, so that TP.totalSupply != PositionSize.
 If the TP was liquidated, we won't open mint() anymore.

 ### mint(tpAmount)